 This form of meditation does not repose on a focal point such as the breath.
 Here, meditators learn to allow thoughts to flow through their minds without judgment, grasping or rejection.
 The Japanese call this practice shikantaza, or “just sitting.”
 This Zen Buddhist meditation technique is practiced with no object of meditation, anchors or contents.

 The teachings emphasize that there is no goal, per se.
 The meditator “just sits” and allows their mind to just be.
 It is important for practitioners to understand that zazen is not a means to an end: it is the end.

 - Intensive group meditation

-Regularly, serious meditators practice rigorous group meditation in meditation centers or temples.
+Serious meditators regularly practice rigorous group meditation in meditation centers or temples.
 The Japanese call this practice sesshin.
 During this period of intensive meditation, practitioners devote most of their time to sitting meditation.
-Each session lasts about 30 to 50 minutes, alternated with walking meditation, followed by short breaks and meals.
-Meals are taken as part of the practice, usually with oryoki bowls.
+Each session lasts about 30 to 50 minutes, alternated with walking meditation, short breaks and meals.
+Meals are taken in silence as part of the practice, usually with oryoki bowls.
 Brief periods of work are also performed mindfully.
-Today, such Zen meditation techniques are still practiced in Taiwan, Japan and the West.
+Today, such Zen meditation retreats are practiced in Taiwan, Japan and the West.